DragonMinded/netboot/netdimm/README.md

 this is provided, the callack will be called periodically with the current location and receive size of the game being downloaded.

+### send_chunk() method

+Send a chunk of binary data to the net dimm, stored at an offset.
+Takes two parameters, the first being the integer offset from the beginning of the net dimm writeable memory to put the binary data, and the second being either bytes or `FileBytes` and sends the entire chunk to that location.
+Note that this is not to be used to upload game data as it does not attempt to calculate or update the CRC.
+Using this to change data within the CRC'd section of a valid sent game will cause it to become invalid on the next boot.
+If you send data to a running game, you can subsequently read that data using the cartridge read interface on running target.

+### receive_chunk() method

+Receive a chunk of binary data from the net dimm.
+Takes two parameters, the first being an integer offset from the beginning of the net dimm writeable memory to get the binary data, and the second being an integer length in bytes of the amount of data to receive.
+Note that if you use the cartridge write interface on the running target to write data to the cart, it will be available to read using this function.

 ### reboot() method

 Reboot the net dimm after sending a game in order to boot the game.
 This can be issued at